 A lot of strategy and planning goes into building a business from the ground up.
-Before your startup is ready to launch, you need to think carefully about your brand and the image you'll present to consumers.
+Before your startup is ready to launch, you’ll want to think carefully about your brand and the image you'll present to consumers.

 So, how can you stand out from your competitors?